ksinha49/ai-services-lambda/services/rag-retrieval/README.md

 ## Environment variables

-- `VECTOR_SEARCH_FUNCTION` – ARN or name of the Lambda used for vector search.
+- `VECTOR_SEARCH_FUNCTION` – ARN or name of the search Lambda.
+Set this to `VectorSearchFunctionArn` for pure similarity search or `HybridSearchFunctionArn` to include keyword filtering.
 - `RERANK_FUNCTION` – optional Lambda used to re-rank search results.
 - `SUMMARY_ENDPOINT` – optional HTTP endpoint for a summarization service.
 - `CONTENT_ENDPOINT` – URL used by `extract-content`.